CubeVic/My_notes/docs/First steps.md

-The information in this page is taken from the Django documentation, in some case i will complement with tutorials (in first place with freecodecamp tutorial).

 ## Verify Django is installed and what Version are we using

 to verify which version are we using we can use;